JamieBort/Portfolio-Website/Revamp2023.md

   - Steps:

     - ~~Analyze the situation.
 Find what needs to be fixed or improved.
 Add to the "Issues that need to be addressed" list above.~~ DONE.

       - ~~MacOS screen reader - Use VoiceOver screen reader to navigate and read my site.~~ DONE.
       - ~~MacOS navigating with only the keyboard - The first step is to "walk" through the page with just a keyboard.
 See if I can navigate every button by moving the focus around.~~ DONE.
       - ~~MacOS text to speech - The next step is to use a desktop text to speech to see if everything is read correctly.~~ DONE.
 Nothing to change.
       - ~~Mobile screen reader - Next is to use the TalkBack android screen reader on my phone to see if everything is read correctly.~~ DONE.
       - ~~Mobile text to speech - Next use text to speech to make sure everything is being found and dictated correctly.~~ DONE.

+    - Research about text size.
+What's too small for each device?
+What's too big for each device?
+Add to the "Issues that need to be addressed" list above.

+    - Research color considerations.
+Make sure my selected colors contrast sufficiently.
+What else do I need to know about in terms of color?
+Add to the "Issues that need to be addressed" list above.

     - Address the things that need to be fixed.
 See the "Issues that need to be addressed" list above.

     - Test the live site on iPad/tablet.

     - Test the live site on mobile device.

     - Test the live site on my laptop.

   - **All CSS/Styling**